 - product certification,

-Is it Always Required to Involve a Notified Body in the Conformity Assessment?
+Is it always required to involve a Notified Body in the CE conformity assessment?

-A list of Notified Bodiess from each Member State, per directive, can be found in the European Commission NANDO database.
+A list of Notified Bodies from each Member State can be found in the European Commission NANDO database.